Skip to content

 Governance based on architectural knowledge can check: "does this proposed design align with our integration principles?" or "is this technology selection consistent with our target state?" or "does this migration plan account for the dependencies identified in the last portfolio review?"

 The first is SHACL validation against structural rules — which Linked.Archi already supports via validate.sh in CI/CD.
+The second requires encoded principles, patterns, and decision rationale — knowledge, not just data.

-What transforms data into knowledge — the ontology as engine¶
+What transforms data into knowledge — the ontology as engine

 The gap between architectural data and architectural knowledge isn't bridged by collecting more data.
 More rows in the CMDB don't create understanding.
 The gap is bridged by applying ontologies — formal semantic models that make meaning explicit and machine-processable.